 The Petitions Committee is the body charged with overseeing the new e-petitions system and recommending petitions for debate in Westminster Hall on a Monday.
 For more information go to the e-petitions page or the Petitions Committee's homepage.

 Requesting a debate

-To request a debate, an MP must contact the Backbench Business Committee and fill in an application form by 12 pm on the Friday preceding the Tuesday meeting at which they intend to make a bid to the Committee.
+To request a debate, an MP must contact the Backbench Business Committee and fill in an application form by fill in an application by 2:30pm on the Friday preceding the Tuesday meeting at which they intend to make a bid to the Committee.